yamad/igorutils/README.rst

 Utility modules for WaveMetrics' `Igor Pro`_

-`igorutils` aims to provide a set of reusable modules that present a consistent and clear API for writing code in `Igor Pro`_.
+`igorutils` provides a set of reusable modules with a consistent and clear API for writing code in `Igor Pro`_.

 Project Goals
 =============

 `Igor Pro`_ is a scientifc graphing and data analysis program that includes extensive programming capabilities.
-Igor provides a set of built-in functions and operations that are powerful, but using these facilities is often confusing due to inconsistent naming/usage conventions that have crept into the Igor API over the years.
-Unfortunately, writing and reading code that uses this built-in API is much more difficult than it needs to be.
+Igor provides a set of built-in functions and operations that are powerful.
+Unfortunately, writing and reading code that uses this built-in API can be confusing due to inconsistent naming and programming conventions.

-`igorutils` is an attempt to make programming in Igor easier by encapsulating some of Igor's confusing syntax in a set of functions with consistent conventions and clear naming.
+`igorutils` is an attempt to make programming in Igor easier by:

+  * encapsulating obscure syntax in a set of functions with consistent conventions and clear naming.
+  * providing utiliies for general purposes, such as for working with units (`unitutils`) or lists of numbers (`rangespec`).

 For example, using the built-in API, appending a row to an Igor wave requires the following line of code::